Jump to a tip:

 A great investigator needs a myriad of skills.
 They will be a great listener, a great communicator, organized, and quick.
 They will have attention to detail, respect timelines, and think strategically.

 Perhaps the most important skill of all, though, is professionalism and knowing when it’s time to ask for help.

-An ethics investigation will always be more successful when the investigator knows they’re not qualified or unable to take on a task and get help from an expert in the area.
+An ethics investigation will always be more successful when the investigator knows they’re not qualified or unable to take on a task and get help from an expert in the area, as mentioned above.

-The Society for Human Resource Management (SHRM) recommends conducting an ethics audit as you conclude your investigation.
+The Society for Human Resource Management (SHRM) recommends conducting an ethics audit in the final investigation report.
 The audit helps you compare actual employee behavior with the recommended behavior that is outlined in your organization’s policies and procedures.

-Ideally, your company will have specific policies that outline ethical, appropriate employee behavior in all areas.
+Ideally, your organization has specific policies that outline ethical, appropriate employee behavior in all areas.
 More detail makes it easier to compare what’s truly happening with what’s supposed to be happening.
 It will also help you conclude whether or not the alleged behavior was unethical and/or a violation of company policy.

 Every conclusion you make, whether it’s concluding a preliminary interview or concluding the entire investigation, should be made formally.

 At the end of your interviews, offer your contact information.
 Often, especially in high-stress situations such as an investigation, a person can suppress details or not even realize if a certain bit of information is important.
 With your phone number, the witness can provide more detail or clarity later on.

 A proper conclusion to an investigation would include informing the reporting party and subject of your findings, explaining the company’s stance on retaliation and directing them toward the appropriate resources.

 Formal documentation at every stage helps your team twofold.
 First, it keeps your ethics investigation on track and ensures everyone is on the same page about its status.
 Secondly, you’ll have proof of who did what, when, and why.
 This can help your case if an employee ever challenges your decision in court.